tcltk/tcl/doc/markdown/ObjectType.md

         Tcl_Obj *objPtr);
 ```

 *objPtr*'s *bytes* member is always NULL when it is called.
 It must always set *bytes* non-NULL before returning.
 We require the string representation's byte array to have a null after the last byte, at offset *length*, and to have no null bytes before that; this allows string representations to be treated as conventional null character-terminated C strings.
 These restrictions are easily met by using Tcl's internal UTF encoding for the string representation, same as one would do for other Tcl routines accepting string values as arguments.
-Storage for the byte array must be allocated in the heap by **Tcl\_Alloc**.
+Storage for the byte array must be allocated in the heap by [Tcl\_Alloc][Alloc].
 Note that *updateStringProc*s must allocate enough storage for the string's bytes and the terminating null byte.

 The *updateStringProc* for Tcl's built-in double type, for example, calls Tcl\_PrintDouble to write to a buffer of size TCL\_DOUBLE\_SPACE, then allocates and copies the string representation to just enough space to hold it.
 A pointer to the allocated space is stored in the *bytes* member.

 The *updateStringProc* member may be set to NULL, if the routines making use of the internal representation are written so that the string representation is never invalidated.
-Failure to meet this obligation will lead to panics or crashes when **Tcl\_GetStringFromObj** or other similar routines ask for the string representation.
+Failure to meet this obligation will lead to panics or crashes when [Tcl\_GetStringFromObj][StringObj] or other similar routines ask for the string representation.

 ## The dupintrepproc field